anoopkcn/zenv/README.md

 # zenv

-zenv: Python Environment Manager for HPC and Development Systems
+Python Environment Manager for HPC and Development Systems

 `zenv` is a command-line tool written in Zig that manages Python virtual environments, primarily designed for High-Performance Computing (HPC) environments and development systems.